-The key features of a business operating as a sole proprietor are as follows:
+The key features of a business operating as a sole proprietor are:

 - No separate legal personality.
 The business of a sole proprietor does not have legal personality and cannot own assets in its own right or grant security over them. - Unlimited financial liability.
 Due to the lack of separate legal personality, the owner and the business are considered one.
 There is no protection of personal assets.
 A sole proprietor is personally accountable for all risks and losses that arise from the business, which can be unlimited. - One owner.
 A business operated by a sole proprietor can only have one owner, although a sole proprietor can have employees.
-The owner may only rely on their personal resources for raising capital, which means it is not easy to expand the business. - No distinction between management and ownership of the business.
+The owner can only rely on their personal resources for raising capital, which means it is not easy to expand the business. - No distinction between management and ownership of the business.
 A sole proprietor owns all the assets of the business personally and has full control over running the business. - Minimal formation and ongoing filing requirements.
-There is no requirement to make any filing for incorporation purposes nor to adopt any constitutional document.
-However, within one month of the commencement of business, the sole proprietor must make a business registration application to the Business Registration Office of the Inland Revenue Department for a Business Registration Certificate (section 5, Business Registration Ordinance (Cap 310)).
-Generally, there are fewer statutory compliance requirements with which a sole proprietor has to comply.
-For example, financial accounts of the sole proprietorship usually need not be audited before submitting to the Inland Revenue Department for tax computation. - No perpetual succession.
+There is no requirement to make any filing for incorporation purposes, nor to adopt any constitutional document.
+However, within one month of the commencement of business, the sole proprietor must apply to the Business Registration Office of the Inland Revenue Department for a Business Registration Certificate (section 5, Business Registration Ordinance (Cap 310)).
+Generally, a sole proprietor has fewer statutory compliance requirements to comply with.
+For example, financial accounts of the sole proprietorship do not usually need to be audited before submitting to the Inland Revenue Department for tax computation. - No perpetual succession.
 Sole proprietorship offers no perpetual succession.
 It ceases to exist on the death of the sole owner. - Ease of termination.
 Terminating a sole proprietorship is simpler, less time consuming, and less expensive when compared to other business forms.